-- Hippocampus– Damage on this part of the brain leads to impaired memory
+- Hippocampus – Damage on this part of the brain leads to impaired memory.

-- Prefrontal Cortex – Affects attention
+- Prefrontal Cortex – Affects attention.

-- Amygdala – Alters one’s behavior and attention
+- Amygdala – Alters one’s behavior and attention.

 During the last stages of depression, the changes to the brain’s functionality may penetrate the victim’s genes.

 Hormonal imbalance is also common in people suffering from depression.
 In these people, the stress hormone, cortisol, is produced more than that in normal people.
 A person with elevated levels of cortisol is likely to suffer from ‘Cushing syndrome.’
 As you can see, the process is cyclical.
-High levels of cortisol are a major cause of significant depression disorder.
+High levels of cortisol are a major cause of the significant depressive disorder.

 Any type of damage caused by a disorder isn’t superficial.
 It begins at the molecular level and piles up through many biochemical changes that cause havoc on the entire body.
 Following these changes, you will start experiencing the effects on every part of your body.